pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 # How Do I Use It?

-The tutorial might be a good place to start.
+The tutorial might be a good place to start. @@(fa-icon "r" "smile-beam")@@

 @@ (button "#show-tutorial" "Tutorial") @@

 To do something other than view this page, you'll need to use the editor.
 The tutorial automatically opens the editor, but if you just want to use the editor, do a Shift+Alt+click (or Shift+Option+click) on this page (on a desktop machine) and the editor will open up, allowing you to edit the running code for the system.
 You can execute updated Scheme or JavaScript code directly from the editor.
 You can even edit the UI while it's actually running.
 Put that in hot reload's pipe and smoke it.

-If you're looking for a place to start, try the files in the app folder, starting with app.scm.
+If you're looking for an example of a complete app, try looking at the files in the app folder, starting with app.scm.

-By convention, you'd put all the code for your app in the app folder, but you're free to edit *anything at all* in the system.
-Just keep in mind that messing around with the underlying system files could potentially cause the system to not even "boot" the next time you run it.
-"With great power comes great responsibility."
-Make plenty of backups. :-)

-Most load-time errors in user code (either JavaScript or Scheme) will automatically kick you into a low-level debugger that lets you edit the offending files and then attempt to restart.
-The primitive editor in the debugger is not pretty, but is functional.
-If you've managed to hose the system at a level where not even that works, you can force the system to start in debug mode by adding ?debug to the URL (e.g., `file://whatever/fronkensteen.html?debug` or `https://whatever/fronkensteen.html?debug`).
+@@ (button "#view-architecture-docs" "View architectural details") @@

 # Credits